PriyalSingla/Pretrained_text_conversational_model_comparision_using_topsis/readme.md

 Next Steps:<br>
 Feel free to analyze the provided CSV files for more insights.
 Consider adjusting the evaluation metrics or adding new models based on your specific use case.
-Use the project as a foundation for ongoing research and development in text summarization.
+Use the project as a foundation for ongoing research and development in text conversational.